As the number of virus cases decreases, Sydney receives a ‘Blueprint For Freedom.’

 In the coming weeks, hospitals, according to Berejiklian, would be overwhelmed with a rise in Covid-19 patients.

-“We know that if we reopen at 70 percent double dose, the case numbers would skyrocket,” she predicted.
+“We know that once we start reopening at 70% (vaccination coverage), the case numbers will skyrocket,” she said.

 “However, the fact that so many people have taken at least the first dosage of the vaccine will safeguard us because those people will have an additional layer of protection against ending up in the hospital or worse.”

-A winter rise in the extremely dangerous Delta coronavirus strain has driven Australia’s two largest cities, Sydney and Melbourne, into months-long lockdowns.
+A winter rise in the extremely dangerous Delta coronavirus strain has forced Australia’s two largest cities, Sydney and Melbourne, to close.
+Brief News from Washington Newsday.

-However, a previously slow vaccine deployment has picked up speed across the country, prompting officials to detail cautious reopening plans, including the possibility of overseas travel by the end of the year.